Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Data and methods

 \subsection{Data}

 In this study, the AIWP models are trained using the ERA5.
 Two sets of upper-air variables are prepared: one on hybrid sigma-pressure levels and one on constant pressure levels (see Table~\ref{tab1}).
 The hybrid sigma-pressure dataset uses surface pressure as its coordinate reference and excludes geopotential height, while the constant pressure dataset incorporates mean sea level pressure.
 The two coordinates share the same flux form variables and input-only variables.
 Their specific humidity and the liquid phase moisture are combined as specific total water.
 Each ERA5 version is pre-processed to 1.0$^\circ$ grid spacing with 6-hour intervals spanning 1 January 1979 to 31 December 2021.

-The hybrid sigma-pressure and constant pressure level datasets have 18 and 13 vertical levels, respectively (Figure~\ref{fig1}a and b).
-Technical details of the ERA5 pre-processing are provided in the Supporting Information.
+For vertical dimensions, the constant pressure level dataset has 13 vertical levels on \{1, 50, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, 1000\} hPa.
+The hybrid sigma-pressure level dataset also has 13 vertical levels, selected from the \{15, 48, 68, 74, 79, 83, 90, 96, 101, 105, 114, 120, 133\}-th IFS full levels (Figure~\ref{fig1}a and b).
+From the mean sea level pressure of 1013.25 hPa, these hybrid sigma-pressure levels resemble their constant pressure level counterparts closely.
+Technical details of the ERA5 pre-processing and coordinate coefficients are provided in the Supporting Information.

 IMERG is a satellite-based precipitation product developed by the National Aeronautics and Space Administration (NASA).
-In this study, the IMERG version 7.0 final precipitation (L3) daily product \cite{huffman2020integrated} is converted to 1.0$^\circ$ grid spacing and serves as the observational verification target.
+In this study, IMERG is applied as verification targets only and is not used in the training of AIWP models (i.e., AIWP models are trained using the ERA5 total precipitation and have no access to IMERG).
+The IMERG version 7.0 final precipitation (L3) daily product \cite{huffman2020integrated} is converted to 1.0$^\circ$ grid spacing.
 The daily climatology of IMERG is computed from 2000 to 2019.